chazworks/waggypuppy/src/wp-content/themes/twentyten/readme.txt

 Tags: blog, two-columns, custom-header, custom-background, threaded-comments, sticky-post, translation-ready, microformats, rtl-language-support, editor-style, custom-menu, flexible-header, featured-images, footer-widgets, featured-image-header, block-patterns

 == Description ==
-The 2010 theme for WordPress is stylish, customizable, simple, and readable -- make it yours with a custom menu, header image, and background.
+The 2010 theme for WP is stylish, customizable, simple, and readable -- make it yours with a custom menu, header image, and background.
 Twenty Ten supports six widgetized areas (two in the sidebar, four in the footer) and featured images (thumbnails for gallery posts and custom header images for posts and pages).
 It includes stylesheets for print and the admin Visual Editor, special styles for posts in the "Asides" and "Gallery" categories, and has an optional one-column page template that removes the sidebar.

 For more information about Twenty Ten theme please go to https://codex.wp.org/Twenty_Ten.